Write First Draft of a Book: Simple Guide for Beginners

 - Try a completely different writing prompt

-That doesn't mean you are throwing up your hands and giving up on the story—it just means that you are finding another way back into it.
+That doesn't mean you are giving up on the story—it just means that you are finding another way back into it.
 This keeps your imagination rolling without the pressure of completing the difficult scene immediately.
-Many writers find new ideas for a story that is stuck the minute they stop pushing one particular hard piece forward.
+Many writers find new ideas for a story the moment they stop forcing one difficult scene to move forward.
 Creativity loves freedom.
 Know more How to Build a Consistent Writing Habit.

 Change Your Writing Environment

 Your environment can have more of an impact on your creativity than you might think.
 If you always write in the same place, your brain may begin to link this space with stress or pressure.
 Try changing things up.
-You could write,
+For example, you could write,

 - In a cafe